 things.
 As I have found It's real easy to start

 sinking money into this hobby.

-Along with taking lots of pictures ( Stop by the Gallery and check
+Along with taking lots of pictures ( Stop by the

 out the images I've been able to shoot. ), I've written a few programs that might be of interest.